-Derbyshire Healthcare NHS Foundation Trust was established on 1 February 2011 when Monitor, the independent regulator of health services in England (now called NHS Improvement), authorised Derbyshire Mental Health Services NHS Trust to become a Foundation Trust.
+Derbyshire Healthcare NHS Foundation Trust was established on 1 February 2011 when Monitor, the independent regulator of health services in England (later called NHS Improvement, which is now part of NHS England), authorised Derbyshire Mental Health Services NHS Trust to become a Foundation Trust.
 The organisation's name was changed to Derbyshire Healthcare NHS Foundation Trust.

 In April 2011 we became the provider of children’s universal and specialist services for Derby city following a successful tender process.